Skip to Content

 Co-President

 By day, Jane is a mediator and a business owner who helps families with financial planning and partners with law farms as a litigation paralegal.
-Jane aspires to made ADR a household name, ensuring that everyone understands and values the benefits of peaceful conflict resolution.
+Jane aspires to make ADR a household name, ensuring that everyone understands and values the benefits of peaceful conflict resolution.

 Valentina Racanati